-- Changes in the nature of principal activities outlined above. - Changes to the Board as outlined in the Our approach to corporate governance section on pages 62-71. - COVID-19 related impairment provisions as outlined on pages 18-21. - During the financial year, we have participated in the RBA's Term Funding Facility (TFF) scheme to access long-term funding to help support Australian households and businesses during this unprecedented time.
+- Changes in the nature of principal activities outlined above. - Changes to the Board as outlined in the Board of Directors section on pages 2-5. - COVID-19 related impairment provisions. - During the financial year, we have participated in the RBA's Term Funding Facility (TFF) scheme to access long-term funding to help support Australian households and businesses during this unprecedented time.
 The TFF is a three-year facility with a fixed interest rate of 0.25% per annum.
 As at 30 June 2020, the Group has drawn \$1.5 billion of its total available TFF allocation of \$26.6 billion, composed of \$19.1 billion of Initial Allowance and \$7.5 billion of Additional Allowance.
-As at 7 August 2020, the Group's total available allocation was \$31.4 billion. - For more information on the TFF, refer to Note 5.2 in the Financial report on pages 159.
+As at 7 August 2020, the Group's total available allocation was \$31.4 billion.

++ For more information on the TFF, refer to Note 5.2 in the Financial report on pages 93.